CFIS-UFRO/cfis-interfaces/README.md

-# cfis-interfaces
+# CFIS Interfaces

-Interfaces used by our lab to control peripherals such as detectors or 3D printers.
+Interfaces used by the CFIS laboratory to control peripherals such as detectors or 3D printers.

 # How to install